Spring Break Shark Attack

-Spring Break Shark Attack is a 2005 joint South African/American made-for-TV thriller film was the brainchild of executive producer J.J.
+Spring Break Shark Attack is a 2005 joint South African/American made-for-TV thriller film.
+It was the brainchild of executive producer J.J.
 Jamieson, who wrote the initial story and sold it to CBS.
-The teleplay was written by James LaRosa and directed by Paul Shapiro, and stars Shannon Lucio, Riley Smith, and Justin Baldoni, with Kathy Baker and Bryan Brown.
-After television release in the United States, the film had limited non-US theatrical release before going to DVD.
+The teleplay was written by James LaRosa and directed by Paul Shapiro.
+The film stars Shannon Lucio, Riley Smith, and Justin Baldoni, with Kathy Baker and Bryan Brown.
+After television release in the United States, the film had a limited non-US theatrical release, before going to DVD.

 Plot

 During spring break, when a pack of tiger sharks begins a feeding frenzy on partying teen-aged bathers, the only safe place is up on the beach far from the water.
-Fighting for survival, a group of coeds must attempt to outsmart nature's perfect predator.
+Fighting for survival, a group of young people must attempt to outsmart nature's perfect predator.

 Danielle (Shannon Lucio) is a teen-aged girl who, against her father's wishes, heads to Florida for spring break.
 Rather than the truth, she tells her parents that she is going to spend the time working with Habitat For Humanity, but she instead meets up with two girlfriends who have rented a beach house at Seagull Beach, Florida, for a week, fully intent on having a good time.
 As she explores the beach area, she meets the creepy J.T.
 (Justin Baldoni), who sees her as only a spring break sexual conquest.
 She also meets local charter boat owner Shane Jones (Riley Smith), and decides she likes him.
 J.T. is willing to do anything to achieve his goal of sex with Danielle, and so charters the boat that Shane and his mother (Kathy Baker) have been hiring out to tourists.
 When everyone is out at sea they learn that the waters are becoming infested with an increasing number of tiger sharks.
 Danielle's marine biologist brother, Charlie (Wayne Thornley) just happens to also be doing research on an artificial reef in the same location, and must determine how best to save his sister and warn others.